 If all the backpack sites are reserved for a weekend night on your hiking trip, consider staying one night at the Mauthe Lake campground.

 The Greenbush group campground offers nine outdoor sites which accommodate groups up to 40 individuals.
 Only tent camping is allowed on the actual campsite.
 Sites are near the Greenbush trails, where campers can enjoy hiking or off-road biking.
 An enclosed shelter building, drinking water and vault toilets are available nearby.
 Greenbush group campground is open for camping April through November.

 Reservations are required.
 Reservations may be made up to 11 months in advance either online or by calling toll-free 888-947-2757, TTY 800-274-7275.
 Discounted camping rates are available for resident chartered non-profit youth groups.

-The New Prospect horseriders' campground has 22 family campsites and three group sites.
+The New Prospect horseriders' campground has 22 family campsites with 20/30/50 amp electric service and three group sites.
 In the family camping area, each site has a picnic table, fire ring and a 30-by-30-foot graveled area with picket posts and/or pipe corrals where horses are to be kept.
-The camp area has one drinking water source, an open air picnic shelter, vault toilet, covered stable with 24 box stalls, and manure pits.
+The camp area has one drinking water source, an open air picnic shelter, vault toilet, covered stable with 24 box stalls and manure pits.

 In the group camp area, each site has a drinking water source, fire ring, four picnic tables and a manure pit.
 Group sites A and C each have nine, 10-by-10-foot metal pipe corrals.
 Group Site B has two tether post areas and 12 pipe corrals.
 The group camp has a vault toilet.
 No more than 20 people may occupy a group site.